phonegap/phonegap-docs/docs/guides/create/desktop-create.md

 ####Hello World
 The PhoneGap desktop tools include a default Hello World project for beginners to start with.
 It's proven to be the quickest and easiest way to understand the basics of building a mobile PhoneGap app so let's start there:

-1. Click the plus sign and select Create new PhoneGap project' as shown below:
+1. Click the plus sign and select Create new PhoneGap project as shown below:

 	<img src="../images/desktop-app-plus-sm.png"/>
 2. You will be presented with a screen to enter information about your project.
 Enter the path on your local hard drive to create the project, a designated name and optional *identifier*.